matsnowak/kafka-scribe/tests/README.md

 - **Range Selection**
   - Limiting the number of messages stored
   - Filtering messages by timestamp
+  - Filtering by offset ranges

+- **Live Mode**
+  - Continuous consumption with timeout
+  - Capturing new messages as they arrive

 - **Error Handling**
   - Invalid bootstrap server